mnot/I-D/http-patch-status/draft.md

 This document uses the Augmented BNF defined by {{RFC5246}}, and additionally uses the entity-tag rule defined in {{I-D.ietf-httpbis-p4-conditional}}.

-# The 2xx Patch Status Code {#status}
+# The 2NN Patch Status Code {#status}

-The 2xx (Patch) status code allows a response to patch a stored response in a cache, by reusing some mechanisms from {{RFC5789}}.
+The 2NN (Patch) status code allows a response to patch a stored response in a cache, by reusing the patch formats of {{RFC5789}}.
 In some sense, it is the complement of the HTTP PATCH request method.

-TODO: is this a 2xx or 3xx?
+TODO: is this a 2NN or 3xx?

-Clients can advertise support for 2xx (Patch), along with the patch formats supported in it, by using the Accept-Patch header field in requests.
+Clients can advertise support for 2NN (Patch), along with the patch formats supported in it, by using the Accept-Patch header field in requests.
 For
 example: